timsch003/rcps.app/README.md

 ## TODOs

-### General

-- Set up multilangual landing page with SEO
-- Check (international) legal implications of storing user email/password and recipe data (no other personal data)

 ### Bugs

+- Nav bottom scrolls with content (position: absolute)
+- Ingredients info overlay styling for ing parts not applied
-- Tags button in bottom nav is not active when navigated to tag view
+- Tags button in bottom nav not active when navigated to tag view

 ### Refactoring